 Each FGDR member institution is identified by an INSTITUTION CODE.

-- For a bank: see the first five digits of the heading "Establishment", "Bank " or "Bank Code" mentioned on your bank details.
+For a bank: see the first five digits of the heading "Establishment", "Bank " or "Bank Code" mentioned on your bank details.

 To check whether your institution is a member of the FGDR and to identify the guarantee mechanism(s) under which you are covered, use the search engine below.